Premium windsock for Paragliding, Hang Gliding, & Skydiving

 - It is unnecessary to unhook the windsock from the Crappie pole.
 However, it does make the end of the pole easier to damage when it is stored as a single piece.

 - THIS IS *NOT* A PERMANENT WINDSOCK!
 ALWAYS TAKE IT DOWN AFTER USE.
-DO NOT STORE THE WINDSOCK IN A DAMP LOCATION, ESPECIALLY NEXT TO A STEEL STAKE.
+DO NOT FOLD THE WINDSOCK – IT NEEDS TO BE "MESSY" IN ORDER TO WORK PROPERLY.
+DO NOT PUT AWAY DAMP!

 How the windsock functions